Tour Yellowstone Park

 Bison congregate alongside meandering trout streams.
 Elk, bighorn sheep, deer, even bears and wolves go about their daily business as they’ve done since the dawn of time.
 Geysers, mud pots, fumaroles and hot springs compete with the landscape for your attention.
 The moment you enter the confines of Yellowstone National Park you know its revered place in the American psyche is completely justified.

 And when you visit Yellowstone with one of Lone Mountain Ranch’s naturalists whether by horseback, foot or in a vehicle you do so in a way few others will ever experience.
 Our naturalists have led people into the special places of this park for years and share with our guests an unrivaled intimacy and understanding.
-In fact, Lone Mountain Ranch is one of two outfitters in Big Sky able to guide day trips within the Park boundaries and our knowledge and connection to this American treasure is what draws many people to Lone Mountain Ranch.
+Our knowledge and connection to this American treasure is what draws many people to Lone Mountain Ranch.

 Yellowstone Fast Facts